Will My Cat Come Back Home?

-Do you know that there are pet detectives?
+Surprising?
 Well, it’s true.
-If you have tried all of our tips to find a missing cat, maybe it is time to hire a professional.
+If you have tried all of our tips to find a missing cat, and nothing worked, maybe it is time to hire a professional.
 Depending on your area, lost dog or cat detectives typically cost around $200 for a search operation within the vicinity.
 They have gadgets like heat scanners to verify if cats are just stuck in the ceiling, as well as endoscopic tubes to check a car’s engine area.
 Before booking a search and rescue, be sure to inquire first and make sure that they are experts in locating a missing cat.

 We know that one of every fur-parents worst nightmares is to lose a cat.
 And like what Haruki Murakami, a renowned novelist (and one of the famous men who love cats!), once said, “Cats just disappear sometimes.”
 And that is the reason why we scoured the internet, browsed books, and read various studies on how to find a missing cat—because they just go missing.